Please read the senior handbook cover-tocover to make sure you know all of the academic deadlines and requirements for graduation.

 Graduation Caps and Gowns

-You may choose to keep your cap and gown after graduation, or if you would prefer, you may choose to recycle your cap, gown, and tassel after the Commencement ceremony.
+Graduates may choose to keep your cap/tassel and gown after graduation, or opt to recycle them following the Commencement ceremony.
 Collection bins will be placed in Reid Campus Center from 1:00-3:00pm on Sunday, May 25 to collect cap and gown donations.
-For more information about recycling and other green initiatives related to Commencement, please contact your Campus Sustainability Coordinators at: email@example.com
+For more information about recycling and other green initiatives related to Commencement, please contact your Campus Sustainability Coordinators at: firstname.lastname@example.org

 The Senior Memo will be sent to you directly and added to this website during April 2014.
 The memo will include important information about your participation in the Commencement ceremony, including how to wear your cap and gown to when and where you line up for the processional.